 - It's important to keep the lid closed as much as possible while the chicken is smoking.
 The goal is to keep as much smoke in for maximum flavor.

-- Store any leftovers in an airtight container with a lid in the refrigerator for up to 4 days.
+- Store leftovers in an airtight container with a lid in the refrigerator for up to 4 days.

 - While you can always use the microwave, the best way to reheat leftover smoked chicken breasts is in the oven.
 Preheat the oven to 225°F and place the leftover chicken in a cast iron skillet or on a sheet pan and warm for about 10 minutes.
 This will help keep the moisture in the meat.